-When an agent sends a personalized thank-you, a happy customer will be even more pleased with their quality of service, while a customer who didn’t get their issue solved will likely appreciate the effort to make amends.
+When an agent sends a personalized thank-you, a happy customer will be even more pleased with their quality of service.
+For the customer who didn’t get their issue solved, they will likely appreciate the effort to make amends.
 Either way, the extra bit of attention propels that net promoter score (NPS) a little higher.

 Getting started with a new product or service can be confusing.
 You can smooth this process using video, too.

 A library of customer onboarding videos that you can send to new users makes their first few days or weeks with your product a breeze.
-Use these videos to take customers through the startup process and show them how to use some of the best features your product has to offer.
+Use these videos to take customers through the startup process.
+Then, you can show them how to use some of the best features your product has to offer.

 A high-quality onboarding experience makes it easier for customers to start using your product.
-It also cuts down on the number of onboarding-related tickets they send to support.
+It also reduces the number of onboarding-related tickets they send to support.
 Plus, it makes it more likely that users will get invested in using the product, use it to its full potential, and ultimately become promoters of your brand.

-Vidyard’s Close-Up video series details key features about our platform.
-We send these videos to new signups as part of the customer onboarding process, helping them better understand everything they can do with Vidyard.
+Vidyard’s Close-Up video series details key features of our platform.
+We send these videos to new signups as part of the customer onboarding process.
+They help them better understand everything they can do with Vidyard.